 Both need to be pulled up with a resistor to +Vdd.
 There are also I2C level shifters which can be used to connect to two I2C buses with different voltages.

-b/ Data structure
+Data structure

 With I2C, data is transferred in messages.
 Messages are broken up into frames of data.
 Each message has an address frame that contains the binary address of the slave, and one or more data frames that contain the data being transmitted.
 The message also includes start and stop conditions, read/write bits, and ACK/NACK bits between each data frame: